privacybydesign/irma-documentation/yivi-docs/docs/what-is-yivi.md

 title: What is Yivi?
 ---

-Yivi is a set of open source software project implementing the Idemix attribute-based credential scheme, allowing users to safely and securely authenticate themselves as privacy-preserving as the situation permits.
-Users receive digitally signed attributes from trusted issuer, storing them in their Yivi app, after which the user can selectively disclose attributes to others.
+Yivi is a **crypto agile identity wallet**, aiming to become a certified **EUDI-wallet** under the [eIDAS 2.0](https://eur-lex.europa.eu/eli/reg/2024/1183/oj) regulation.
+It is a set of open source software projects that allow users to safely and securely authenticate themselves as privacy-preserving as the situation permits.
+Users receive digitally signed attributes from trusted issuers, store them in their Yivi app, and selectively disclose attributes to others.

-Yivi's roots lie within Radboud University.
-Back in the day, its code name was IRMA, which stands for "I Reveal My Attributes."
-IRMA was later rebranded as Yivi, but many technical dependencies, such as the protocol and repositories, continue to bear the name IRMA.

 Schematically: